Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap_int.c: This source file uses the same concept as above, using pointers to alter the value (in this case swap the value) of two variables.

+2-str_len.c: This source file uses the concepts of pointers, and strings.
+String names, just like array names are constant pointers to the first character/element.
+So, using pointer arithmetic, we can increment a pointer to the first character of a string until it reaches the null terminator to find its length